 -The Harbour Arm in the sun! - the Harbour Arm is basically a concrete pier full of restaurants, a champagne bar, food vans etc and now there are also a few fab shipping containers turned into eateries and a hair salon.
 There is a lot of outside seating and it gets very busy with a party atmosphere.
 The Harbour Arm is brilliant.
 On a sunny day/evening it is glorious to watch the jet skis zoom around the harbour and there is sometimes a live band or dj out there too.
 Entry to the Harbour Arm itself is free.
 It isn't open all year (no point in winter plus safety considerations if very windy and rainy).
 Dogs are welcome.
 However, please note, you are NOT allowed to take your own alcohol onto the Harbour Arm.
 Sadly I didn't realise this when I first visited and ran along it one night with a half drunk bottle of Absinthe that I waved in front of some of the guys there who own one of the bars.
 Am still mortified to this day!

 -The sea and beaches - you can see France on a clear day (and the lights on the French coast at night).
 We have a sandy beach named Sunny Sands (nb dogs are not permitted May-Sept).
 Sunny Sands will always be really busy in good weather, but the remaining pebble beaches are much less populated and often Mermaid Beach has areas of exposed sand too.
 Weekends are obviously a lot busier than week days.
+We also have The Warren country park and beaches, easily accessible from town and really lovely.

 -Beautiful architecture - especially towards the "west" area (around Earls Avenue, Clifton Crescent, The Grand, Castle Hill Avenue, Grimston Gardens).
 NB don't confuse this with "folkestone west" station area (although there are some lovely buildings around there too).